 (1) Net income available to common shares between Class A and Class B common stock was allocated based on the weighted average number of shares outstanding.
-The allocation also assumes that Class B shares are converted to Class A which is equivalent to 0.20 per share of Class B or 1,224,212 shares of Class A shares.
+The allocation also assumes that Class B shares had converted to Class A shares which is equivalent to 0.20 per share of Class B or 1,224,212 shares of Class A shares.

-See Note 9 "Stockholders' Equity" for further discussion on the stock split.
+See Note 8 "Stockholders' Equity" for further discussion of the stock split.